-Receding gums are a major dental concern for a number of reasons.
+Receding gums are a major dental concern for several reasons.
 The most obvious concern for patients is the appearance of the smile.
-As the gums recede, more of the tooth is exposed, and this can often cause an unattractive or uneven smile.
+As the gums recede, more of the tooth is exposed, which can often cause an unattractive or uneven smile.
+Many patients want to correct receding gums so they do not have an uneven smile.

 More than the cosmetic concerns, however, receding gums can lead to a host of other dental concerns.
 As the gum line recedes, the tooth’s root becomes exposed.
-This area of the tooth is not protected by hard enamel like the tooth’s crown and so it is more susceptible to tooth decay.
+This area of the tooth is not protected by hard enamel like the tooth’s crown, so it is more susceptible to tooth decay.
+Receding gums form pockets that house bacteria that cause gum disease and infection.
 Receding gums also lead to deterioration of the bone, which can eventually lead to tooth loss.

 What Causes Receding Gums?

-Receding gums must be treated by a professional.
-An experienced dentist, like Dr. Upadya, can evaluate your condition and recommend the best treatment for your situation.
-If you have just started to notice receding gums and your condition is not advanced, we may offer you a nonsurgical treatment method with some special instructions for at-home care.
+A professional must treat receding gums.
+An experienced dentist, like Dr. Upadya, can evaluate your condition and recommend the best treatment.
+If you have just started to notice receding gums and your condition is not advanced, we may offer you a nonsurgical treatment method with special instructions for at-home care.
+The way receding gums are treated varies.

-For patients who have more advanced gum recession, Dr. Upadya may offer a number of treatments including the new micro-invasive Pinhole Gum Rejuvenation technique known as the Lunchtime Gumlift™.
+Dr. Upadya may offer several treatments for patients with more advanced gum recession, including the new micro-invasive Pinhole Gum Rejuvenation technique known as the Lunchtime Gumlift™.

 Dr. Upadya is one of 150 dentists worldwide to be trained and certified by Dr. John Chao, the inventor of the Pinhole Surgical Technique.
 This treatment is an alternative to traditional gum grafting and does not require any cutting or stitches.

 Dr. Upadya will use a small needle to make a hole in the gum tissues.
 The pinhole technique uses specially designed dental tools to gently loosen the gum tissue and move it over the receded part of the tooth.
 He will place collagen strips under the gums to secure the gum tissue as it heals.
-This can be accomplished with the use of scalpels and will not require stitches.
+This can be accomplished using scalpels and will not require stitches.

 Since there is no cutting involved, there is minimal post-operative pain.
-The pin-sized hole made should heal fairly quickly.
-This procedure is safe, and effective and offers the most comfort for the patient.
+The pin-sized hole should heal fairly quickly.
+This procedure is safe, effective, and offers the most comfort for the patient.

 Benefits of Pinhole Gum Rejuvenation

-- Performed in our East Hanover NJ dentist office
+• Performed in our East Hanover, NJ, dentist’s office

 Receding Gums FAQs